 Eye Tricks with Refraction

-Another easy science experiment in the sounds & light investigative unit is all about refraction.
+Another fun and easy science experiment in the sounds & light investigative unit is all about refraction.
 Kids love magic tricks, and this experiment will surely be a hit!

 Let them explore how refraction works using simple materials like water and colored pictures.
 Finally, it’s a great way to demonstrate how light bends when it passes through different mediums.

 Of course, communication is also a scientific concept that combines sound and light.
-I love these fun, easy science experiments to use with K-2 kids!
+I love these fun, quick science experiments to use with K-2 kids!

 String and Cup Telephone